MahnoorNGondal/iTFSC/README.md

 # iTFSC
-integrated transcription factor analysis for single cell data
+integrated transcription factor analysis for single cell data (iTSC) is an R package designed to consolidate transcription factor (TF) information across multiple tools to arrive at a more robust list of TF.
+The package also allows users to do downstream visualization including differential expression analysis.
+The package will be validated using four different cancer types.

 Project selection: